Guseyn/ingesta/README.md

 6. In `app.module.ts`, add all the new providers and the new cron job.

+7. Add DTO for a new model in `dto` directory.

-7. Add new controller with swagger in `app.controller.ts`.
+8. Add new controller with swagger annotations in `app.controller.ts`.